nasbotond/project-river/README.md

 Motion tracking of feature points and dense optical flow

 ## Description
 This project takes video and calculates/displays the Farneback dense optical flow and KLT point tracking frame by frame using ImGui, GLFW, OpenCV and OpenGL.
-Input parameters can be updated with sliders in the UI and the videos can be saved using a button.
+Input parameters for both algorithms can be updated with sliders in the UI and the videos can be saved using a button.

 The UI template is based in the following code: [m516/CV-Sandbox](https://github.com/m516/CV-Sandbox/tree/master/src/09-OpenCV-Video-Template)